 - Strengthened institutional capacities of the National Centre for Judicial Expertise;

 - Strengthened professional training capacities of the National Institute of Justice.

 - e-Case system for the registration, record keeping and management of crime related data is operational and ready to be used; proper hardware environment for piloting the system in 6 prosecution offices ensured.
 The e-Case software solution automates the document management processes, allows an improved monitoring over the deadlines for the assigned tasks/cases, as well as decreases the time spent for generation of statistics by ensuring the direct connection between the input metadata and the output reports;

-- Better conditions for vocational training and occupational therapy activities aiming at increasing the rate of successful reintegration of ex-detainees into society created at Goian Prison no. 10 for Juveniles; 26 out of 40 inmates (65%) from Goian Prison for Juveniles participated in behaviour correction programmes in 2015; By using the newly renovated workshop rooms 32 boys were qualified as cobblers, cooks, auto fitters/mechanics, and hairdressers in 2015;
+- Better conditions for vocational training and occupational therapy activities aiming at increasing the rate of successful reintegration of ex-detainees into society created at Goian Prison for Juveniles; 26 out of 40 inmates (65%) from Goian Prison for Juveniles participated in behaviour correction programmes in 2015; By using the newly renovated workshop rooms 32 boys were qualified as cobblers, cooks, auto fitters/mechanics, and hairdressers in 2015;

 - Study on fees and taxation of justice related professions conducted and endorsed by the Ministry of Justice; enabling legislative package approved by the Parliament and entered into force in 2017;

 - National Centre for Judicial Expertise is accredited in line with ISO/IEC 17025:2005 standard, providing compliance with standard’s requirements in four areas of forensic expertise: handwriting, road accident analysis, fingerprints and questioned document examination;

 - Capacities of the National Centre for Judicial Expertise to perform chemical laboratory investigations and road accident analysis enhanced by providing laboratory equipment, specialized software and hardware;